Metron-Project/metron-project.github.io/blog/2026-01-01-december/index.md

 uv run python manage.py runserver
 ```

-For production deployments, Desaad includes Podman compose configurations with systemd service integration for easy management.
+For production deployments, there are Podman compose configurations with systemd service integration.

 ## Container Deployment

-If you are using Fedora Linux, the included Podman configuration should make deployment simple.
-Theoretically, it should work fine on other OS's running Podman, but it hasn't been tested.
-Using it should pretty just consist on doing the following:
+If you're using Fedora Linux, the included Podman configuration should make deployment simple.
+It should work on other systems running Podman too, but I haven't tested that yet.
+To get started:

 ```bash
 # Build and start